aler9/landiscover/README.md

 ## Installation

 * Prebuilt binaries are available in the [release page](https://github.com/gswly/landiscover/releases).
-* Otherwise it is possibile to build from source by following the instructions below.
+* Otherwise it is possibile to compile from source by following the instructions below.

 ## Usage